 Vasectomy is used to sterilize men.
 It involves cutting and sealing the vasa deferentia (the tubes that carry sperm from the testes).
 A vasectomy, which is done by a urologist in the office, takes about 20 minutes and requires only a local anesthetic.
 Through a small incision on each side of the scrotum, a section of each vas deferens is removed and the open ends of the tubes are sealed off.
-After a vasectomy, contraception should be continued for a while.
-Usually, men do not become sterile until they have had about 15 to 20 ejaculations after the operation because many sperm are stored in the seminal vesicles.
-Sterility is confirmed when a laboratory test shows that semen from two ejaculations is free of sperm.
+After a vasectomy, backup method of contraception should be used until sterility is confirmed.
+Usually, men do not become sterile until they have had about 20 ejaculations after the operation because many sperm are stored in the seminal vesicles.
+Sterility is confirmed when a laboratory test shows that semen from two ejaculations, usually obtained 3 months after the procedure, is free of sperm.

 Complications of vasectomy include a blood clot in the scrotum (in fewer than 5% of men), an inflammatory response to sperm leakage, and spontaneous reanastomosis (in fewer than 1%).
-Reanastomosis, which restores fertility, usually occurs shortly after the procedure.
+In spontaneous reanastomosis, the disrupted tubes become reconnected or unblocked on their own, thus restoring fertility).
+If reanastomosis occurs, it usually does so shortly after the procedure.

-Sexual activity, with contraception until sterility is confirmed, may resume as soon after the procedure as men wish.
-Fewer than 1% of women become pregnant after their partner is sterilized.
+Sexual activity, with contraception until sterility is confirmed, may resume as soon after the procedure as men wish, but ejaculation should be avoided for the first few days because it can cause pain.
+About 0.15% of women become pregnant after their partner is sterilized.

-Tubal ligation is often done using laparoscopy.
-Working through a thin tube inserted through a small incision in the woman's abdomen, a doctor may cut the fallopian tubes and tie off the cut ends.
-Or a doctor may use electrocautery (a device that produces an electrical current to cut through tissue) to seal off about 1 inch of each tube.
-The woman usually goes home the same day.
-After laparoscopy, up to 6% of women have minor complications, such as a skin infection at the incision site or constipation.
+After laparoscopic sterilization, the woman usually goes home the same day.
+Up to 6% of women have minor complications, such as a skin infection or pain at the incision site or constipation.
 Fewer than 1% have major complications, such as bleeding or punctures of the bladder or intestine.

 About 2% of women become pregnant during the first 10 years after they are sterilized.
 About one third of these pregnancies are mislocated (ectopic) pregnancies that develop in the fallopian tubes.